youssefhamza80/ConnectedVehicles/README.md

 ## Solution Description
 This solution make use of modern microservices architecture principles.
 It is designed to achieve cloud-native scalability and high availability with minimal efforts.
 Below I am going to demonstrate different aspects of the solution.

-## Architecture
+## Architecture Diagram
 ![Architecture Diagram](https://github.com/youssefhamza80/ConnectedVehicles/blob/main/Diagrams/Architecture.jpg?raw=true)

-As per the above architecture, there are 5 backend microservices; including API gateway service which works as the edge service in this solution to be called by the outside world (i.e. front end application).
+As per the above architecture, there are 5 backend microservices including API gateway service which works as the edge service in this solution to be called by the outside world (i.e. front end application).
-There's one monitoring application as required to view statuses of all vehicles in the system.
+There's one front-end monitoring application to view statuses of all vehicles in the system.
+Each vehicle can communicate individually with the backend via the API Gateway service to send ping requests.

-Hereunder, I am going to desribce all components listed in the above architecture in details.
+Hereunder, I am going to describe all components listed in the above architecture in details.

+Prior to reading the below sections, it is highly recommended that you run the solution in order to nagivate URLs and explore implemented services interactively.

 ### Customer Service
 This REST service is responsible for handling all customer-related CRUD operations.
 It connects to a Customer DB which is a Mongo DB collection hosted on a cluster provided by [Mongo Atlas](https://www.mongodb.com/cloud/atlas).
 This free NoSQL DB is high available as it's replicated on multiple hosts in the same region.
 However, more advacened scalability and availability options can be provided with paid plans.

 #### Customer Data Model

- 1. **Id**: Unique identifier for the customer.
+ 1. **Id**: Unique identifier of the customer.
  2. **Name**:  Full customer name.
  3. **Address**: Customer address.